-After you perform catalog replication, you can browse any VM backup for OS guest files.
+After catalog replication, you can browse any VM backup for OS guest files.
 Note that with the file browsing functionality, you can browse and search for files in the selected VM backup at a specific restore point only.

 If you are using the Enterprise or Enterprise Plus license edition in your virtual environment, consider that Veeam Backup Enterprise Manager keeps index files for backups that are currently stored on disk, and for archived backups (for example, backups that were recorded to tape).
 Thus, you will be able to browse and search through backup contents even if the backup in repository is no longer available.